-The Education Standards Board is committed to a contemporary approach to regulating and quality assuring early childhood services and school education.
-This is to support the best interests of children and young people, their families and our other stakeholders.
+The Education Standards Board is committed to a contemporary approach to regulating education and early childhood services, to support the best interests of children and young people, their families and our other stakeholders.

-We value our role in assisting all families to access high-quality education and early childhood services.
-This supports the commitment of the South Australian Government to strive for excellence in every child and young person’s care, learning and development
+We value our role in assisting families to access high-quality education and early childhood services.
+This supports the commitment of the South Australian Government to strive for excellence in every child and young person’s growth and learning and development.

 Pursue a contemporary risk- and standards-based approach to regulation by:

-- encouraging continuous improvement of early childhood services through enhanced assessment and rating processes and reporting
+- encouraging continuous improvement of early childhood services through enhanced monitoring, assessment and rating processes and reporting

-- strengthening schools’ understanding of the registration standards that support educational achievement and contribute to students’ health, safety and wellbeing
+- ensuring schools meet the registration standards to support educational achievement and contribute to students’ health, safety and wellbeing

 Continue positive engagement with stakeholders and reflect on feedback by:

-- using our partnerships to inform our regulatory approach
+- using our partnerships to inform regulatory approach

 - keeping people informed and engaged through regular communications

-- levering technology and online platforms to better meet user needs
+- levering technology and online platforms for communication to better meet user needs

 Support our people and improve our business by: